Canon T5i vs Panasonic G6

 Review summary: Canon T5i vs Panasonic G6

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Panasonic G6?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T5i: